aki237/proGY/Readme.md

 write those packages will be apperitiated.

 ### Control Port
 A new feature for controlling proGY has been added.
-A unix socket running at `/tmp/proGY-control` will be running for controlling the daemon.
+A unix socket running at any location (Default Location if not specified : `/tmp/proGY-control`) specified in the config file will be running for controlling the daemon.
 Syntax for controlling it will be like a simple QBasic statement.
 Right now only one command has been added.
 To reload the configuration on the fly without stopping use the [`socat`](http://www.dest-unreach.org/socat/) tool to connect to the domain socket and communicate with it.
 ```shell
 $ socat - UNIX:/tmp/proGY-control
 RELOAD /etc/progy.json